poorna1995/gptbpe/README.md

 # Tokenizer Training Example

-This script demonstrates how to train tokenizers on a sample text file, specifically using the `BasicTokenizer` class.
+This script demonstrates how to train tokenizers on a sample text file, specifically using the `BytePairTokenizer` class.
 The training process will create a vocabulary of 512 tokens based on byte pair encoding (BPE).
 The entire operation typically runs in around 25 seconds on a standard laptop.

 ## Prerequisites
 # Tokenizer Library